lancevida/DLSU_SCENES_UNREAL/README.md

-# ARCHERVERSE: A COLLECTION OF 3D PBR DLSU SCENES (Capstone Project)
+# ARCHERVERSE: A COLLECTION OF 3D PBR DLSU SCENES

 Explore De La Salle University in full 3D with our interactive virtual tour, built using **Unreal Engine 5** as part of our capstone project.